mco-gh/mco.dev/content/post/random/habersham.md

 <!--more-->

-All forms of addiction share a common element - the tension between the part of ourselves that knows what's best for us, and the part that needs to be fed.
+All forms of addiction are about a struggle for control - the tension between the part of ourselves that knows what's best, and the part that needs to be fed.
+We humans are blessed with a big brain than can do lots of impressive tricks, while also being tethered to an engine of survival, which holds all the cards.

 <a href="https://longreads.com/2022/05/03/down-and-out-in-habersham/" target="_blank">Read the story here</a>.